Why you Feel Career Stuck when you want a Career Change

 It was within these institutions the worker would gain work, structure, predictability, and security.

-Your career progressed in a linear fashion and through loyalty and hard work you would have been expected to be promoted via the career ladder.
+Your career progressed in a linear fashion.
+Through loyalty and hard work you would have been expected to be promoted via the career ladder.

 Your career path was laid out for you by somebody else.
-This allowed you to move through your personal life stages in a predictable fashion knowing you always had a job and financial security.
+You moved through your personal life stages in a predictable fashion knowing you always had a job and financial security.

 Well, the problem is that we are now in the 21st century and the career script has been torn up!

 It’s simply outdated and is causing anxiety and stress among many Generation Y and Generation X workers.

 Unfortunately, this script is what many are hanging onto when making career decisions.